-One of the more enigmatic characters in The Yellow Painted Man is James Adison Reavis, or as he is more commonly remembered by history; “The Baron of Arizona”.
-Architect of one of the most audacious cons ever conceived, Reavis very nearly succeeded in stealing about 20,000 square miles of the then Arizona Territory, an area twice the size of Massachusetts.
-His claim encompassed most of the Salt River Valley and included water rights for the Gila and Salt Rivers as well as mineral rights.
-The cities of Phoenix, Globe, Florence, Tempe, among others fell within his claim as well as notable properties such as the Silver King Mine and a section of the Southern Pacific Railroad.
+One of the more enigmatic characters in The Yellow Painted Man is James Addison Reavis or, as he is more commonly remembered by history, The Baron of Arizona.
+The architect of one of the most audacious cons ever conceived, Reavis very nearly succeeded in stealing about 20,000 square miles of the Arizona Territory, an area twice the size of Massachusetts.
+His claim encompassed most of the Salt River Valley and included water rights for the Gila and Salt Rivers, as well as mineral rights.
+The cities of Phoenix, Globe, Florence, and Tempe, among others, fell within his claim, as well as notable properties such as the Silver King Mine and a section of the Southern Pacific Railroad.

-After the war he traveled south, spending some time in Brazil, where he learned Portuguese.
-Eventually he returned to Missouri and took up a host of odd jobs before settling on a somewhat successful career as a real estate agent.
+After the war, he traveled south, spending some time in Brazil where he learned Portuguese.
+Eventually, he returned to Missouri and took up a host of odd jobs before settling on a somewhat successful career as a real estate agent.
 Reavis found his skills in forgery particularly valuable in his new position, gaining a reputation for finding “lost” deeds and documents.
 It was in this capacity that he became acquainted with Dr. George Willing, a snake oil salesman turned prospector.
 Willing was in possession of an old land grant and needed assistance in proving its validity.

 A brief diversion here would be prudent in understanding the basis for this land claim.
-Following the Mexican American War, per agreements reached in the Treaty of Guadalupe Hidalgo and the Gadsden Purchase, the United States pledged to honor Spanish and Mexican land claims in the recently acquired territory.
+Following the Mexican-American War, per agreements reached in the Treaty of Guadalupe Hidalgo and the Gadsden Purchase, the United States pledged to honor Spanish and Mexican land claims in the recently acquired territory.
 This policy is key in understanding how such an audacious claim got any traction to start with.

-For the next three years the project continued in this way, with Reavis picking up the tricks of the trade from Gitt and gathering further “evidence”.
-Eventually, a partnership was established between Willing and Reavis and in 1874 they set out separately for the Arizona territory to establish the claim.
+For the next three years, the project continued in this way, with Reavis picking up the tricks of the trade from Gitt and gathering further “evidence.”
+Eventually, a partnership was established between Willing and Reavis and, in 1874, they set out separately for the Arizona Territory to establish the claim.